-A couple of days ago somebody randomly sent me a YouTube URL for Reverend Al Sharpton’s eulogy delivered at the funeral of Michael Brown, the African-American teenager shot dead three weeks ago by a policeman in Ferguson, a suburb of St Louis, Missouri.
+A couple of days ago somebody randomly sent me a YouTube link for Reverend Al Sharpton’s eulogy delivered at the funeral of Michael Brown, the African-American teenager shot dead three weeks ago by a policeman in Ferguson, a suburb of St Louis, Missouri.

 Ferguson was subsequently plagued by race riots and looting, as lawlessness raised its ugly head in the wake of the shooting.

 To be honest, I flicked through the email when it came, and didn’t watch the video, not only due to a lack of time, but also due to a longstanding antipathy towards Sharpton.